zhujin001032/cordova-open-native-settings/README.md

 The plugin allows you to open OS settings on iOS 8/9/10 and Android, via cordova-based app.
 For example, it will allow you to open the keyboard settings, Wifi, bluetooth etc (full list below).

-** NO SUPPORT FOR IOS 10 SINCE APPLE DISABLED THIS FUNCTIONALITY **

 ##Adding/Removing the Plugin
 It will be saved to the config.xml file